Topological quantum field theory for dormant opers: The virtual fundamental class on the moduli of do'pers

-where $U$ denotes an affine $k$-scheme of finite type, $M$ denotes a smooth affine $k$-scheme of finite type, $\iota$ is a closed immersion, and $\pi$ is an \'{e}tale morphism.
+where $U$ denotes an affine scheme of finite type over $k$, $M$ denotes a smooth affine scheme of finite type over $k$, $\iota$ is a closed immersion, and $\pi$ is an \'{e}tale morphism.
+Let $I$ denote the ideal sheaf on $M$ defining the closed subscheme $U$, and we consider the natural morphism $I/I^2 \migi \iota^*(\Omega_{M/k})$ as a complex $[I/I^2 \migi \iota^*(\Omega_{M/k})]$ concentrated in degrees $-1$ and $0$.
 Then, there exists a natural quasi-isomorphism